helio-training/fs-corejs-functions-arguments/README.md

 #### Variadic Parameters/Arguments and the rest operator (...)

 Sometimes you don't know how many parameters a function will need.
-This is called a variadic function.
+This situation calls for a variadic function.
 Variadic functions work by allowing a function to pass multiple parameters to the same function.

 ```js